saf-dmitry/mdviewer/README.md

 By default, MDviewer checks the following places for configuration files, in the following order:

 - `$HOME/.config/mdviewer/settings.yml` on macOS and GNU/Linux or `%APPDATA%\mdviewer\settings.yml` on MS Windows
-- `settings.yml` in the viewer's root directory
+- `settings.yml` in the application's root directory

 Configuration files are UTF-8-encoded YAML files.

 ## Setting a Markdown Processor

 First, you must specify a Markdown processor in the `processor_path` field of the configuration file.
 Enter a full path to an executable or script which can return HTML or SVG output on STDOUT and it will be used for Preview and Save operations.
-Examples of cross-plattform Markdown processors include [pandoc][pandoc] or [MultiMarkdown][multimarkdown].
+Examples of cross-plattform Markdown processors include [pandoc][pandoc], [PHP Markdown Extra][php-markdown-extra], or [MultiMarkdown][multimarkdown].

 If the specified processor needs additional arguments besides the file name, specify them in the `processor_args` field, separating each argument with a space, just like you would on the command line.
 If your process is more complicated than a single command, create a self-contained script, make it executable and point the Markdown processor setting to it.
 In your scripts you can use the MDviewer-specific environment variables as described in the [Environment Variables](#environment-variables) section.